Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Introduction

-To address these challenges, we introduce \methodname{}, a memory-augmented LLM agent that can callback historical memories when navigating long documents.
-Our central contribution is to move beyond the restrictive state of the conventional MDP.
+To address these challenges, we introduce \methodname{}, a memory-augmented LLM agent that can callback historical memories when navigating long documents. \syr{Conceptually, we introduce the mechanism of explicit memory retrieval into the ``memorize while reading'' paradigm,} thus move beyond the restrictive state of the conventional MDP.
 Instead of passing only the memory $m_t$ during iteration, we augment the state to $s_t = (m_t, q_t)$, where $q_t$ is a callback query that enables retrieval over the agent's entire memory history.
 At each step, the agent not only updates its memory $m_t$ based on the new chunk $c_t$, but also generates a callback query $q_{t+1}$ to reach its past memories $\{m_i\}_{i \le t}$ (Figure \ref{fig:state-transition}).
 The retrieved information is then integrated into the context for the next state update.
-As depicted in Figure~\ref{fig:intro_comparison}(c), this mechanism empowers the agent to construct non-linear reasoning paths, and selectively revisit critical facts from early stages to connect with new evidence.
+As depicted in Figure~\ref{fig:teaser}(c), this mechanism empowers the agent to construct non-linear reasoning paths, and selectively revisit critical facts from early stages to connect with new evidence.
 This directly counters the progressive information loss and breaks the irreversible forward-only constraint.

-We further develop an RL framework, Reinforcement Learning with Multi-Level Rewards (RLMLR).
-This framework addresses the sparse supervision problem by combining a trajectory-level outcome reward, which evaluates the correctness of the final answer, with dense, step-level state rewards.
-These step-level rewards provide fine-grained supervision by measuring the information gain in each memory update and promoting the effective use of the retrieval mechanism.
-The advantages of these rewards are then calculated at the trajectory and step-level, correspondingly, for group relative policy optimization.
-By shaping intermediate behavior, these rewards provide fine-grained supervision that alleviates the sparsity of traditional outcome-only RL.
+\syr{ To robustly optimize this architecture, we implement a multi-level design tailored for the multistep memory updating of \methodname{}.
+Unlike general RL environments where agent actions alter future observations, the sequence of document chunks in our task remains identical across all trajectories at any given step $t$.
+This isolation allows us to pinpoint the specific contribution of memory updates and callback actions without environmental noise.
+Leveraging this, our training objective combines trajectory-level outcome rewards (answer correctness) with fine-grained, step-level signals that strictly evaluate the information gain of each memory transformation, thereby solving the sparse supervision bottleneck inherent in long-context reasoning. }